Katsumi Kitagawa, Pharm.D., Ph.D.

 Our research goal is to understand the role of aneuploidy (chromosome loss or gain) in childhood cancer development.
 We are currently investigating the mechanism of CIN (chromosome instability) in pediatric tumors.

 The molecular mechanisms that ensure accurate chromosome segregation in mitosis and meiosis are of fundamental importance to the conservation of euploidy in eukaryotes.
-Errors in this process (e.g., chromosome nondisjunction and chromosome loss) result in aneuploidy—the phenotypic consequences of which are usually profound, including cancer, birth defects, and developmental disorders such as Down syndrome.
-In humans, errors in chromosome segregation may trigger the onset of neoplasia by uncovering the expression of recessive oncogenic phenotypes, or by contributing to the development of specific aneuploidies.
+Errors in this process, (e.g., chromosome nondisjunction and chromosome loss) result in aneuploidy—the phenotypic consequences of which are usually profound, including cancer, birth defects, and developmental disorders such as Down syndrome.
+In humans, errors in chromosome segregation may trigger the onset of neoplasia by uncovering the expression of recessive oncogenic phenotypes, or contributing to the development of specific aneuploidies.
 The centromere, a single locus per chromosome, is essential to ensure high fidelity of chromosome transmission.
-The kinetochore (the protein complex at the centromere) mediates attachment of chromosomes to spindle microtubules and directs chromosome movement during mitosis.
-Cells have a surveillance system, the spindle checkpoint, which can delay mitotic progression by transiently inhibiting the anaphase-promoting complex in response to defective kinetochore-microtubule attachment.
-Defects in kinetochore function and the spindle checkpoint result in aneuploidy.
+The kinetochore, (the protein complex at the centromere) mediates attachment of chromosomes to spindle microtubules and directs chromosome movement during mitosis.
+Cells have a surveillance system, the spindle checkpoint, which can delay mitotic progression by transiently inhibiting the anaphase-promoting complex in response to the defective kinetochore-microtubule attachment.
+Defects in kinetochore function and the spindle checkpoint resulting in aneuploidy.
 Considerable evidence indicates a role of a dysfunctional spindle checkpoint in tumorigenesis.

 Thus, elucidating the mechanism of neocentromere formation will contribute to understanding the mechanism of “cancer evolution” that results in resistance to cancer therapy.

 We will investigate the role of aneuploidy in the development of pediatric cancers.